 Fall Travel Tips

-- Even though average hotel occupancy is more than 70% in the fall, hotel rates are average or lower than average, and with fewer people in town, it gets easier to find bargains, packages, and incentives.
+- Even though average hotel occupancy is more than 70% in the fall, hotel rates are average or lower than average.
+With fewer people in town, it gets easier to find bargains, packages, and incentives.

-- With fewer visitors, attractions may cut back on their hours and activities, and some of them may be closed on weekdays, so check the websites for local businesses and activities before you make your plans.
+- With fewer visitors, attractions may cut back on their hours and activities.
+Some of them may be closed on weekdays, so check the websites for local businesses and activities before you make your plans.